rammic/rammic.github.io/_posts/2015-07-28-hiding-secrets-in-android-apps.md

   -keep class !com.apothesource.** { *; }
 {% endhighlight %}

-  We're already telling proguard to obsfucate all of the code in our package (`com.apothesource.**`).
+  We're already telling proguard to obfuscate all of the code in our package (`com.apothesource.**`).
 I can also say with confidence that Proguard worked as instructed.
 So why are we still able to see the passwords?

-  Proguard explictily does not do [anything to protect or encrypt strings](http://proguard.sourceforge.net/FAQ.html#encrypt).
+  Proguard explicitly does not do [anything to protect or encrypt strings](http://proguard.sourceforge.net/FAQ.html#encrypt).
 The reason makes sense too- It can't just change the value of a string that your app depends on without the risk of significant side effects.
 You can see exactly what proguard did by reviewing the [_mapping.txt_ file in our build output](https://github.com/pillfill/hiding-passwords-android/blob/master/decompiled/proguard-decompiled/proguard-mapping.txt):

 {% highlight bash %}
 com.apothesource.hidingpasswords.HidingUtil -> com.apothesource.hidingpasswords.a: